rafiit/sains/readme.txt

 2. Responsive

 * used Fluid responsive just in case adaptive to many screen sizes

+* columns width 74% (LHS) and 24% (RHS)

 * Mobile responsive is added